36 Best Amazon Prime Benefits to Use in 2021

 Discounts at Amazon Stores

 And you thought Amazon was just an online shopping site.
-Say hello to Amazon 4-star, Amazon Books, Amazon Go, Amazon Go Grocery and Amazon Fresh, five brick-and-mortar store concepts from the retail giant.
+Say hello to Amazon 4-star, Amazon Books, Amazon Go, Amazon Go Grocery and Amazon Fresh, five from-scratch brick-and-mortar store concepts from the retail giant.
+That is, of course, in addition to Whole Foods, an Amazon acquisition, but we already told you that.

 Amazon 4-star stores sell a range of products that get 4-star reviews by Amazon customers, plus a smattering of new products that might not have that top rating, but are popular and/or new and trending.
 This includes Amazon-proprietary products such as Echo, Kindle and Fire TV devices.
 Anyone can shop in Amazon 4-star stores, but only Prime members get the same Prime prices they see online.
 There are 31 Amazon 4-star stores open or in “coming soon” phases, and they’re scattered throughout the country.
 Note that some of the stores are operating under limited hours during the pandemic.